-In preparation for middle school and high school essay writing, it is important to review and preview the different writing styles students encounter and will be asked to write in school.
-We will be going over the 4 main types and will spend multiple class sessions discovering more about them, seeing examples of them, and writing some of our own.
+In preparation for middle school and high school essay composition, it is important to review and preview the different writing styles students will be assigned in school.
+We will be going over the 4 main types of essays: argumentative, expository, narrative, and descriptive.
+Students will spend multiple class sessions learning the criteria of these essays, look at examples, and practice writing their own.
 Rough drafts will be written outside of class and will be edited by peers and the teacher in class.

-Here we return to the practice of incorporating what we’ve learned from a non-fiction passage into our writing.
-However, the focus here moves from simply writing a short response to paying more attention to the prewriting process (i.e., brainstorming, outlining, etc.) and writing true essays.
+Here we return to the practice of incorporating what we have learned from a non-fiction passage into our writing.
+However, the focus here moves from summarizing what you have read and drafting a literary analysis essay.
+Students will learn to pay more attention to the prewriting process (i.e., brainstorming, outlining, thesis statement, etc.) and follow the standard structure.
 Rough drafts will be started in class and finished at home.
 They will receive teacher feedback the following week and will be expected to complete a final draft for homework.

 Each week, students will read about a current event (local or global) to help improve their reading skills and give them a starting point for their multi-paragraph essays.
 They will still be expected to use prewriting techniques to organize their writing, but they will work more independently on that part.
 Teacher feedback will include suggestions to improve writing beyond simply correcting errors in grammar, mechanics, or structure.